adinaelisheva/mbtastops/README.md

 # Charlie on the MTA

-Quick little webapp to generate a random T stop, with a little animation and links out to gmaps.
+Quick webapp that selects a random T stop, with a little animation and a link out to gmaps.

 Bored and want a mini-adventure?
 Pick a random T stop and let's go!